This article was last updated on: October 2018

 When we finished this process, we met with who would be one of the guides (“minders”) during the trip.
 As I said, you can’t just go anywhere without one, and can only visit the allowed places and interact with the allowed people.

 He asked me where was I from, and was quite surprised when I told him I was from Colombia.

 -“In all these years I’ve seen people from the United States, Europe, Asia and even Brazil… but never a Colombian”.

-Some days later, he made a comment to me about Colombia’s participation on the 50s Korean War (which I narrated like an ESPN guy some time ago, remember?), all very cordial.
+Some days later, he made a comment to me about Colombia’s participation in the 50s Korean War (which I narrated like an ESPN guy some time ago, remember?), all very cordial.

 I was there on a personal basis though, and not representing any particular country.
-In fact, I was using a passport that was not from Colombia, even though that other country also participated along the south in that war, and I wasn’t taking sides for any part.
+In fact, I was using a passport that was not from Colombia, even though that other country also participated along the South in that war, and I wasn’t taking sides.
 Furthermore, in the 50s I wasn’t even born, ha!

 I was in North Korea alreaaaaady!